 Michael provides technical support to countries on climate change mitigation, NDCs, and low-emission development.
 He also coordinates the UNDP/UNFCCC series of Regional NDC Dialogues to build capacity and exchange national experiences on NDCs.
 Prior to joining UNDP in 2014, he was the Senior Manager of International Climate Dialogue at the Center for Clean Air Policy.
 In his five years at CCAP, Michael helped launch a technical support initiative on NAMAs, worked with UNFCCC negotiators to advance the climate negotiations, and led CCAP’s engagement with the Green Climate Fund and NAMA Facility.
 Previously, he spent two years in El Salvador implementing sustainable development projects.
 Michael holds a Master's degree in international development from Georgetown University.

 Focal Point: IKI NDC Support Cluster working group on Political and Institutional Frameworks, NDC Dialogues

-Katharina connects the dots within UNDP and beyond to advance strategic planning for policy advocacy and communications on NDCs.
+Katharina connects the dots within UNDP and beyond to advance policy and advocacy strategies on NDCs.
 She brings more than 12 years of experience in the international development and private sector, having worked at GEF, UNICEF, the Global Fund, as well as renowned companies in investment research, economic consulting and global communications.
-Katharina completed her M.A. and post-graduate studies in International Political Economy at the Graduate Institute of International and Development Studies (HEI), Geneva, where she studied the social impact of economic shocks, innovation and capacity building.
+Katharina completed her M.A. and post-graduate studies in Political Economy at the Graduate Institute of International and Development Studies (HEI), Geneva, where she studied the social impact of economic shocks, innovation and capacity building.
 She also earned an MPA with a focus on Urban Planning from the NYU Wagner School of Public Service and is currently studying City Resilience Design & Management at Universitat Internacional de Catalunya, Barcelona.